Aatricks/llmedge-examples/README.md

 ..\gradlew :app:installDebug
 ```

+Open the app on device and pick a demo from the launcher:

-Open the app on device.
-It first runs a blocking query, then streams a haiku.
+- **Local GGUF asset**: copies the bundled model to app storage, runs a blocking prompt, then streams a haiku.
+- **Download from Hugging Face**: downloads (or reuses) a model from the hub and runs a quick prompt once loaded.
+- **RAG demo**: unchanged from the previous release.

 ## Notes
-- The app copies the model once from assets to app-private storage, then loads it from there.
+- The local asset demo copies the model once from assets to app-private storage, then loads it from there.
+- Hugging Face downloads are cached under `filesDir/hf-models/<repo>/<revision>/` for reuse.
 - Tune `numThreads` in `InferenceParams` for your device.